EvansOdhams/SyncFlow/TROUBLESHOOTING_SHOPIFY.md

 Make sure you copied the ENTIRE token.
 Shopify tokens are usually 32-40 characters long (after the `shpat_` prefix).

 **Check:**
-- Your token should start with `shpat_` followed by 32-40 characters
+- Your token should be: `shpat_xxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
-- Example format: `shpat_xxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+- That's 38 characters total
 - Make sure there are no spaces before or after
-- Copy the entire token from Shopify admin

 ### 4. App Not Installed